nengo/nengo-spa/docs/user_guide/algebras.rst

 --------

 Nengo SPA uses elementwise addition for superposition and circular convolution for binding (`.CircularConvolutionAlgebra`) by default.
-But other choices are viable.
+However, other choices are viable.
 In Nengo SPA we call such a specific choice of such operators an *algebra*.
 It is easy to change the algebra that is used by Nengo SPA as it is tied to the vocabulary.
 To use a different algebra is suffices to manually